-- Have maximum impact on the creation and dissemination of new knowledge. - Support digitization projects that will provide thorough coverage of an important topic or topics of high interest to scholars, in ways that help those scholars understand digitized sources' provenance and context. - Support projects that make digitized sources easily discoverable and accessible alongside related materials, including materials held by other collecting institutions as well as those held within the home institution. - Promote strategic partnerships rather than duplication of capacity and effort. - Promote best practices for ensuring the long-term availability and discoverability of digital files created through digitization. - Ensure that digitized content will be made available to the public as easily and completely as possible, given ethical and legal constraints.
+- Scholarship: The program is designed to maximize its impact on the creation and dissemination of new knowledge. - Comprehensiveness: The program supports digitization projects that will provide thorough coverage of an important topic or topics of high interest to scholars, in ways that help those scholars understand digitized sources' provenance and context. - Connectedness: The program supports projects that make digitized sources easily discoverable and accessible alongside related materials, including materials held by other collecting institutions as well as those held within the home institution. - Collaboration: The program promotes strategic partnerships rather than duplication of capacity and effort. - Sustainability: The program promotes best practices for ensuring the long-term availability and discoverability of digital files created through digitization. - Openness: The program ensures that digitized content will be made available to the public as easily and completely as possible, given ethical and legal constraints.

-Digitizing Hidden Collections Program: 2017 Cycle At a Glance
+Digitizing Hidden Collections Program: 2016 Cycle At a Glance